lwrubel/lc-python-intro/_episodes/02-variables.md

     *   cannot start with a digit
     *   cannot contain spaces, quotation marks, or other punctuation
     *   *may* contain an underscore (typically used to separate words in long variable names)
-*   Underscores at the start like `__alistairs_real_age` have a special meaning so we won't do that until we understand the convention.

 ## Use `print` to display values.